alibabacloudkorea/ACKC/MS Ignite Tour 20200122.md

 # MS Azure Ignite Tour in Seoul Review

 ## ML DevOps in Azure
-There are several terms when we talk about ML, that is, datasets registered for ML process, experiments for already trained sets, pipelines for training workflows.
+There are several terms when we talk about ML.
+Datasets registered for ML process, experiments for already trained sets, pipelines for training workflows etc.
 ![](https://github.com/rnlduaeo/alibaba/blob/master/7.JPG?raw=true)

 In ML DevOps session, pipelines and pipeline endpoints(for result set) were mainly presented out of several terms in machine learning development lifecycle.